andis-sprinkis/unicode-menu/README.md

 The Unicode character selector.

-Use with a menu program to query a Unicode character's value, property or an escape sequence.
+Use with a menu program to query the value, property, or escape sequence of a Unicode character.

 ## Usage